Cantonese vs. Mandarin: 5 Key Differences

 Once again, you can spot the Jyutping by noticing the difference in tone marks and by the italics.

-But to be sure, it’s important to consider where you’re planning on using your newly acquired language skills and with whom you want to communicate.
+Remember to consider where you’re planning on using your newly acquired language skills and with whom you want to communicate!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)